TalariaSoftware/talariasoftware.github.io/_posts/2021-02-04-how_are_you_doing_with_mando_escamilla.md

 ---
-title: How are you doing? with Mando Escamilla
+title: '"How are you doing?" with Mando Escamilla'
 description: Mando Escamilla was our guest on Greater than Code
 published_at: 2021-02-04 07:00 -0800
 tags: greater_than_code